rafasaur/sharkbot2/README.md

 Allows for printing of all observed messages, and the CC-ing of DMs sent to the bot to the owner.

 ### member-db
-An attempt at keeping sustaining records through restarts.
+Persistent member data through restarts.

 ### message-reacts
 Perform certain actions based on contents of sent messages.